-Arizona Personal Injury Verdicts
+Arizona Personal Injury Settlements and Law

 The average jury award in Arizona personal injury cases is $820,486.
 The median compensatory award for personal injury trials in Arizona is $30,000.
 Plaintiffs struggle on liability in Arizona: plaintiffs received damages in 40 percent of personal injury cases that go to trial.
 The national average is around 53%.